Shark Apex Uplight

 Yes.
 If you want a lightweight upright vacuum that will work on hard floors, carpets, area rugs, and furniture, as well as pick up pet hair, you should absolutely buy the Shark APEX UpLight Corded Lift-Away Vacuum.

-- Suck up the savings with the best vacuum cleaners on sale for $100 or less
+- The best cheap vacuum cleaners on sale for under $100